Snevee/IRCTC/README.md

 <tr>
 <td>Meta Description</td>
 <td>NOT FOUND </td>
-<td>Their is no meta description in the page.<p>
+<td>Their is no meta description in the page.<br>
  Meta descriptions can be upto 160 characters. </td>
-<td> Meta Descriptions should be used as this helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.<p>
+<td> Meta Descriptions should be used as this helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.<br>
 <b>Meta description suggestion </b> : Indian Railway Catering and Tourism Corporation (IRCTC), is a subsidiary of the Indian Railways that handles the catering, tourism and online ticketing operations of the Indian railways.
 It pioneered internet-based rail ticket booking through its website, as well as from the mobile phones via WiFi, GPRS or SMS. </td>
 </tr>
 <tr>
 <td> Meta Keywords</td>
 <td>NOT FOUND </td>
 <td>Meta keywords are not found</td>
-<td> Meta Keywords should be used as they help search engines associate the indexed content to the right keywords.<p>
+<td> Meta Keywords should be used as they help search engines associate the indexed content to the right keywords.<br>
 Keywords such as <b>E-WHEELCHAIR</b>, <b>IRCTC TOURISM </b>, <b> Travel Insurance </b>
  can be used.<br>
 <b>Google Does not accept meta keywords any more.</b></td>